 The GHP has the flexibility to include multiple projects when they are identified by the goat industries and is managed by AHA.

 Parasites and endemic diseases such as lice, footrot, Johne’s disease, caprine arthritis encephalitis (CAE) and resistant worms have been in Australia for many years.
 They can impact the health of goats, causing lost production for the goat industry and significant losses for some individual farmers.

 Unintentionally purchasing infected goats can seriously affect herd health.
 Endemic diseases can continue to spread as a result of stock purchases and goat movements if owners and buyers can’t get the right information to manage the risk.

 The Goat Industry Council of Australia (GICA) has sponsored the development of a National Goat Health Declaration (GHD) and a National Kid Rearing Plan to assist prospective purchasers evaluate the animal health status of stock offered for sale or agistment.

 Managing goat health

 Animals can become infected with a number of diseases especially in the first weeks and months of life.
-Two important diseases are Johne’s disease, caused by the bacterium Mycobacterium paratuberculosis (Mptb), and Caprine Arthritis Encephalitis (CAE) caused by a retrovirus.
+Two important diseases are Johne’s disease (JD), caused by the bacterium Mycobacterium paratuberculosis (Mptb), and CAE caused by a retrovirus.

 Reducing the exposure of young goats to potential sources of infection and increasing their immunity early in life can significantly reduce their risk of becoming infected and spreading infection to others.
 One method of reducing the risk of these diseases is to snatch-rear kids.
 GICA has developed a set of technical notes for veterinarians on Snatch Rearing and Pre-weaning Kid Management in Goat Enterprises and a similar fact sheet titled Snatch Rearing and Pre-Weaning Kid Management for producers.